-If you are having problems with your fudge, it is most likely a recipe for old-fashioned fudge—fudge that is cooked to a specific temperature, cooled, then beaten until thick—and not “quick” fudges that use marshmallow cream or condensed milk, do not require beating, and are more foolproof, so they often do not have the same problems old-fashioned fudge does.
+If you are having problems with your fudge, it is most likely a recipe for old-fashioned fudge—fudge cooked to a specific temperature, cooled, then beaten until thick.
 If not made properly, old-fashioned fudges can be too soft, too hard, or unpleasantly grainy.
-Not to worry—there are a few methods to fix these fudge problems and tips to avoid them in the future.
+Not to worry—there are a few methods to fix these fudge problems and tips you'll need to avoid them in the future.

->

-> Fixing Fudge That Is Too Soft
+Fixing Fudge That Is Too Soft

 Fudge that is too soft retains its unfortunate texture even after having been refrigerated or allowed to sit for long periods of time.
 It will be sticky, difficult to cut, and will not hold its shape very well.

 Fudge usually behaves this way for one of two reasons: It was not cooked to a high enough temperature (due to oversight or a faulty candy thermometer) or it was not beaten enough.